fylgja/site/src/components/progress.md

 The progress component show a progression of a form or somethings else.

-By offering the easer to style native progress element.
-And the class based option.
+By offering the easer to style native progress element and the class based option.

 ## Installation